Skip to main content Skip to accessibility

 Right to refuse to participate in assisted dying

-The law will state that no one can be compelled to directly participate in the assessment, approval or delivery of an assisted death either on any grounds.
+The law will state that no one can be compelled to participate in the assessment, approval or delivery of an assisted death either on any grounds.
 For example, the health care professional objects to assisted dying or practical considerations such as not having sufficient time to participate.

-Direct participation means the professional could refuse to:
+Participation means the professional could refuse to:

 • undertake any of the specified roles described above